Colindale tube station

 Colindale (/ˈkɒlɪndeɪl/) is a London Underground station in Colindale, a suburb of north-west London.
 It is on the Edgware branch of the Northern line, between Burnt Oak and Hendon Central stations.
-It is located in London fare zone 4.
+It is in London fare zone 4.

 History

 The station opened on 18 August 1924 on the north side of Colindale Avenue, on what was then the 'Hampstead and Highgate Line', the first station of the second section of the extension to Edgware.
 The platforms were located underneath the east–west road, not just on one side, and the station had a classical style building designed by Underground Architect Stanley Heaps.
 The opening of the station spurred the development of Colindale.

 T. E. Lawrence regularly used the station when he was stationed at the nearby Hendon Aerodrome, and it was the source of the pen name "Colin Dale" which he used to submit articles for The Spectator during 1927 and 1928.

 Colindale tube station was severely damaged during The Blitz.
 At 8:45 pm on 25 September 1940 the station was hit by a large bomb.
 Two trains with a total of 400 people on board were at the station at the time of the explosion, and 13 people were killed.
 Nine rescue parties worked through the night to rescue the survivors, and the station was visited on 26 September by King George VI and Queen Elizabeth.
 A plaque in the ticket hall notes the event.

 The simple temporary timber structure erected after the bombing actually lasted longer than the original building as it was not replaced until 1962 when a new building was constructed incorporating shops.
 As part of the removal of Colindale Station House in the mid 2010s, the 1962 building was reclad.